Last Updated: December 1, 2024

 Early Life

-James was the youngest of four children to William Patrick Doohan and Sarah Frances.
-His father owned a chemist shop downtown in Bangor in Northern Ireland and is credited with inventing an early form of high-octane gasoline around 1923.
-After the family moved to Sarnia, Ontario, James attended high school at Sarnia Collegiate Institute and Technical School where he excelled in math and science.
+James Montgomery Doohan was born on March 3, 1920, in Vancouver, British Columbia, Canada.
+He was the youngest of four children to William Patrick Doohan and Sarah Frances.
+His father owned a chemist shop downtown in Bangor, Northern Ireland, and is credited with inventing an early form of high-octane gasoline around 1923.
+After the family moved to Sarnia, Ontario, James attended high school at Sarnia Collegiate Institute and Technical School, where he excelled in math and science.

 Doohan enrolled in the 102nd Royal Canadian Army Cadet Corps in 1938 and the Royal Canadian Artillery in 1939.
 He later studied acting at the Neighborhood Playhouse in New York City.